milanrona/cse15l-lab-reports/turning.md

 1) Running command with *no* argument we are currently in the **home** directory.
-Having *no* arguements meant that there was no change or output from the terminal.
+Having *no* arguements meant that the terminal returned the present working directory's absolute path.
 We are currently still in the **home** directory as seen in the picture below.
 It is not an error.

 ![Image](cd_no_arg.png)

+With a different example if we were to currently be present in the `lecture1` directory The *output* of the `pwd` call is
+`/home/lecture1` which is the absolute path.

 2) Running command with a *path to a directory* as an arguement We are currently in the **home** directory.